 I really cannot say enough good things about Zoom, it rocks.

-If you have already used it then you will know what I mean, but if you haven’t think of Skype, but a Skype that actually works every time and offers great tech support.
+If you have already used it then you will know what I mean, but if you haven’t, think of Skype, but a Skype that actually works every time and offers great tech support.

 Yes, you can get Skype or even Google Hangouts for free, but both are unreliable and you have little to no support for when things go wrong.

 For about $15 per month, you can look like a professional.

 I rarely do telephone coaching these days because Zoom is so good and so easy for even the most techie challenged people to use.